-Being the perfect tool to move around, they are very popular among Japanese and overseas visitors alike.
-One of the biggest advantages of using IC cards is that you don’t need to bother with buying tickets.
+Being the perfect tool to move around, they are very popular among Japanese and overseas visitors.
+One of the most significant advantages of using IC cards is that you don’t need to buy tickets.

 They also enable you to make smooth transfers from railway to railway regardless of the train company.
 In addition to travel, IC cards are also used for shopping and allow easy contactless payments.

 What are the major IC cards?

-Each region of Japan has its own card, and each card can only be purchased in its original region.
-Here are the major ones:
+Each region of Japan has its card, and each card can only be purchased in its original area.

 |Suica card - Certainly, the most popular among Japanese IC cards, Suica cards are for JR East (Japan Railway East).
-They are available for purchase in Niigata, Sendai and Kanto (Greater Tokyo) areas.|
+They are available for purchase at major JR east stations in Niigata, Sendai and Kanto (Greater Tokyo) areas.|

 |Pasmo card - Pasmo cards are run by the Tokyo Metro Company.
 This company is mainly in charge of the Tokyo subway and buses which are not related to the JR Group.
 These cards are available in the Greater Tokyo area.|

 |Icoca card - Icoca is issued by JR West, meaning the Kansai (Osaka/Kyoto), Chugoku and Hokuriku areas.|

 |Kitaca card - It is run by JR Hokkaido and covers mainly the public transportation of Sapporo city and its surroundings.|

 |Toica card - Toica is the IC card for JR central, including Nagoya, as well as parts of Shizuoka.|

-|Sugoka||The regional IC card of Kyushu.
+|Sugoca card - The regional IC card of Kyushu.
 It covers trains in the Fukuoka, Kagoshima, Kumamoto, Oita and Nagasaki areas.|

 |Manaca card - The Manaca card is for users of main public transportation around Nagoya city which are not run by the JR Group.|

 |Hayakaken card - Hayakaken is the IC card associated with the subway of Fukuoka city in Kyushu.|

 |Nimoca card - It is issued by the Nishi-Nippon Railroad (or Nishitestu) for the buses and trains in Fukuoka prefecture.|

 |Pitapa card - This IC card differs from others because it is not a prepaid card but a post-pay one.
 It covers mainly the Kansai area (Osaka/Kyoto) as well as some parts of Okayama, Shizuoka and Hiroshima prefectures.|

 Where can I use my IC card?

-Nonetheless, they have now expanded their reach across most major cities and work on almost all public transportation such as trains, buses, subways and streetcars.
-Note that highway and night buses are not included and often require purchasing tickets in advance.
+Nonetheless, they have expanded their reach across most major cities and work on almost all public transportation, such as trains, buses, subways (including the Tokyo metro), and streetcars.

-Furthermore, some special trains such as the ¨express¨ and ¨limited express¨ will require you to buy an additional ticket on top of using an IC card.
-The same goes for Green Cars, the JR ¨ first class ¨ cars with a green logo.
+Furthermore, some special trains, such as the ¨express¨ and ¨limited express¨ will require you to buy an additional ticket on top of using an IC card.
+The same goes for Green Cars, the JR ¨ first-class ¨ cars with a green logo.

 Which IC card covers which area?

-For example, suppose you own a Suica and you start your trip from Tokyo, your destination needs to be inside the Suica covered area, in this case the Greater Tokyo, Niigata or Sendai region.
+For example, suppose you own a Suica and start your trip from Tokyo.
+In that case, your destination needs to be inside the Suica-covered area, in this case, the Greater Tokyo, Niigata, or the Sendai region.

 Where to get an IC card?

-IC cards are available for purchase in most major JR and other train stations.
+IC cards are available in most major JR and subway stations.
 You can choose to buy it directly at a ticket counter.
-Another option would be to use a ticket vending machine.
-Instructions are available in English and easy to understand.
-A new IC card will cost you a minimum of 2000 yen: 500 yen of deposit and 1500 yen of credit to be used for your next trip.
+Another option would be to use ticket vending machines.
+Instructions are available in English and are easy to understand.
+You can find IC transport cards directly at Haneda airport and Narita.

+A new IC card will cost you a minimum of 2000 yen: 500 yen for a deposit and 1500 yen of credit for your next trip.
 Of course, you can also choose to add more.

 You can only buy them through the ticket office at the train station (Your child’s passport will be needed for age verification).

-How to use it an IC Card?
+How to use an IC Card?

-To use your IC card on a bus, place it flat against the card reader as you board, and once again when you get off.
+To use your IC card on a bus, place it flat against the card reader as you board and once again when you get off.

 How to top it up?

-All IC cards can be recharged without a problem via ticket machines as long as they display the ¨IC¨ logo.
-Always remember to take some cash with you because Japanese ticket machines don’t accept credit cards.
+All IC cards can be recharged without problem via ticket machines as long as they display the ¨IC¨ logo.
+Always take cash with you because Japanese ticket machines don’t accept credit cards.